BirdeeHub/nixCats-nvim/README.md

 `lze` and `lz.n`, unlike `lazy.nvim`, are not plugin managers.
-They stick to the task of lazy loading and do it well, with a very similar plugin spec style to `lazy.nvim` They fit in much better with all nix solutions for nvim than `lazy.nvim` does.
+They stick to the task of lazy loading and do it well, with a very similar plugin spec style to `lazy.nvim` They fit in much better with all Nix solutions for nvim than `lazy.nvim` does.

 If you do decide to use `lazy.nvim`, consider using the `lazy.nvim` wrapper [in luaUtils template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](https://nixcats.org/nixCats_luaUtils.html#nixCats.luaUtils.lazy) and [demonstrated here](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/kickstart-nvim).
-The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.
+The luaUtils template also contains other simple tools that will help if you want your configuration to still load without Nix involved in any way.
 You likely will not need to do that though.
-The nix package manager runs on any linux, mac, or WSL.
+The Nix package manager runs on any linux, Mac, or WSL.

 Lazy.nvim works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.

-There is an included wrapper that you can use to do this and also stop it from downloading stuff you already downloaded via nix.
+There is an included wrapper that you can use to do this and also stop it from downloading stuff you already downloaded via Nix.

 You call that instead.
 It takes 1 extra argument, and then the 2 standard lazy.setup arguments.

-The first argument is the path to `lazy.nvim` downloaded from nix.
+The first argument is the path to `lazy.nvim` downloaded from Nix.
 If this is `nil` it will download lazy the normal way instead.

 You can fetch this value with `nixCats.pawsible({"allPlugins", "start", "lazy.nvim" })` unless your `lazy.nvim` has been given a different name.

-Then in your specs, simply fix any names that were different from nix (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the `require('nixCatsUtils').lazyAdd` function
+Then in your specs, simply fix any names that were different from Nix (see `:NixCats pawsible` for the new values) and disable build statements while on Nix with the `require('nixCatsUtils').lazyAdd` function

-Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your nix.
+Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your Nix.

-Keep in mind, `lazy.nvim` will prevent nix from loading any plugins unless you also add it to a lazy plugin spec
+Keep in mind, `lazy.nvim` will prevent Nix from loading any plugins unless you also add it to a lazy plugin spec

 I highly recommend using one of the following 2 projects for lazy loading instead:

 #### [lz.n](https://github.com/nvim-neorocks/lz.n)

-`lz.n` exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations than lazy.nvim is.
+`lz.n` exists and due to it working within the normal Neovim plugin management scheme is better suited for managining lazy loading on Nix-based configurations than lazy.nvim is.

 #### [lze](https://github.com/BirdeeHub/lze)